Leodium2024/LUC-impacts-Brazil/README.md

 - InputBiodiveristy1.R             # Taxonomic and geographic cleaning of biodiveristy database + thinning (1 records per 10km)
 - InputBiodiveristy2.py            # Create Pseudo-absence data
 - InputBiodiveristy3.R             # Calibrate and validate the SDMs
-These file can be found in the Premilinary_Input directory
+These files can be found in Premilinary_Input/Biodiveristy